CAPE TOWN, ZULULAND-HLUHLUWE NATIONAL PARK, ESWATINI, KRUGER NATIONAL PARK, AND SOWETO

 Single room supplement is $449.

-Note: Table Mountain has scheduled its annual maintenance closure for 7/8/2019-8/19/2019.
+Note: Table Mountain has scheduled its annual maintenance closure every July.
+2021 dates to be announced.
 During this time, the Cat Project Tour at Emdoneni will be offered as an alternative.

 If taking the Victoria Falls extension, a visa is required for Zimbabwe.
 US and Canada passport holders can obtain it upon arrival